rackerlabs/docs-developer-blog/_posts/2018-10-03-molecule-for-existing-roles.md

     - Orchestration
 ---

 Ansible development is fast, and anyone using Ansible extensively has most likely come across an instance where a playbook that used to work does not work on a later Ansible version.
-Or, a system that wasn't supported initially is now added and an existing role requires modification to make an existing role work on the new system.
-I previously walked through [Ansible role creation with Molecule](molecule-for-ansible-role-creation/), but it's just as easy to add to existing roles.
-See that post for more details on using and debugging Molecule.
+Or, a system that wasn't supported initially is now added and an existing role requires modification to make it work on the new system.
+See [Molecule for Ansible role creation](molecule-for-ansible-role-creation/) for more details on using and debugging Molecule.
 Creating a Molecule scenario to test an existing role allows for easy testing and modification of that role with all the benefits that Molecule provides.

 <!-- more -->